oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/Sparkler-XeHE/README.md

 cd build
 cmake .. && make -j
 ```
-To enable building with DPC++ for GPUs or other accelerators, run instead:
+To enable building with DPC++ for GPUs or other accelerators, in `build` run instead:
 ```bash
 cmake -DCMAKE_C_COMPILER=icx -DCMAKE_CXX_COMPILER=icpx -DBUILD_WITH_IGPU=ON ..
 make -j